alkinemk/stockx-sneakers-prices/README.md

 ## Upcoming features
 - [ ] Luxury task condition
-- [ ] Working method to get retail price re
+- [ ] Working method to get retail price reliably
 - [ ] Saving sales to a file (.csv format)
 - [ ] Graphs creation
 - [ ] Linear regression on the resell price of a product